-Hopefully by now you have downloaded the Infish App 2.0.
-The App provides useful information on over 200 inland waters to help you plan your next fishing adventure.
-The App now includes an Angler Diary feature that allows you to record the time and place you fished, the methods used, the size and number of fish caught, the weather conditions and photos of your catch.
+The App also provides useful information on over 200 inland

+waters to help you plan your next fishing adventure.
+At the 'push of a button' you can review recent fish stockings and quicky check the regulations for each water, before setting out on your next fishing trip.
+The App also includes an Angler Diary feature that allows you to record the time and place you fished, the methods used, the size and number of fish caught, the weather conditions and photos of your catch.
 Creating and maintaining your angler diary will help you to identify fishing trends and patterns to improve your catch, and the data will assist the IFS by providing real-time information on fishing effort and catch rates to assist with the ongoing management of your fishery.

-You can also use the App to stay up to date on the latest IFS news and fish stocking.
-To download the App, use the QR code on page 43 of the Tasmanian Inland Fishing Code or visit www.ifs.tas.gov.au/infish
+To download the App, use the QR code on page 43 of the Code or visit www.ifs.tas.gov.au/infish